falkr/ttm4115/pages/prep-statemachines.md

-**Mind the Dash!** The dash on the transition labels separates the triggers from the actions.
+**Mind the Slash!** The slash on the transition labels separates the triggers from the actions.

 * For initial transitions (the ones originating at an initial state) that do not have an action, the label is empty.
-* For initial transitions with actions, we add the dash before the actions: `/a1(); a2()`
+* For initial transitions with actions, we add the slash before the actions: `/a1(); a2()`
-* For actions that do not start at the initial state, they need to declare exactly one trigger, followed by the dash.
+* For actions that do not start at the initial state, they need to declare exactly one trigger, followed by the slash.
 Optionally, they can declare actions as they need.
 For instance `t1/` or `t1/a1(); a2()`.